Song Registration

 |---|---|

-| Public | Visible in search and public pages.
+| Registered | Finalized and locked.
 Revenue tracking and distribution enabled. |

 Who Can Register Songs?